Centre for Doctoral Training in Connected Electronic and Photonic Systems

 The programme

-We offer an advanced four-year programme in Connected Electronic and Photonic Systems which combines a one year Master of Research (MRes) followed by a three year Doctorate (PhD).
+We offer an advanced four-year programme in Photonic and Electronic Systems which combines a one year Master of Research (MRes) followed by a three year Doctorate (PhD).

 The programme is designed to provide students with a solid grounding in the area of photonics and to develop the advanced skills to enable high quality PhD research.